-- The Child Safeguarding Reporting form will be submitted to the Child Safeguarding Focal Point. - The Focal Point will outline the investigative action based on directions from the Country Director. - Safeguarding Report to be shared with the Safeguarding Committee Toronto via safeguarding@warchild.ca.
+- The Child Safeguarding Reporting form will be submitted to the Child Safeguarding Focal Point at the country level. - The Focal Point will outline the investigative action based on directions from the Country Director. - Safeguarding Report to be sent to safeguarding@warchild.ca.